zhixin9001/2021-SAA/note/tips.md

     - further restrict based on certain conditions, such as request time, SSL， IP
 - permissions boundary
     - can be used to control the maximum permissions employees can grant to the IAM principals, permissions boundary intersect with IAM permissions policy
+- Service control policies (SCPs)
+    - available only in an organization that has all features enabled

 ### IAM
 - IAM role